whtmn33/awk-regex/README.md

 # awk-regex

-simple script to replace regex strings in text file
+A simple script to replace regex strings in text file

+Replace CamelBackStrings / CamelBackFileNames to suit your needs.
+Keep the pipes if needed